Stakeholder engagement professionals are switching to stakeholder relationship management software

 Switching from spreadsheets to SRM software

-Sarah Hope, Customer Success Lead at Jambo, offers this advice:
+Sarah Hope, Head of Customer Success at Jambo, offers this advice:

 “Think first about where your data lives.
 What information do you rely on to build strong, trusting relationships?
 What are the different sources, processes, and methods for capturing it all and generating your reports?